 The fee structure in Malaysian public universities can be fairly complex so it is worth spending a bit of time researching the costs involved.
 In general, however, doctoral education in Malaysia is offered at lower costs that in the UK, USA or Australia.

-The total cost of the programme will depend on the length and the subject studied but you can expect the university fees for a three-year PhD to be between MYR 30,000 and MYR 40,000 ($7,380 and $9,840 USD).
+The total cost of the programme will depend on the length and the subject studied but you can expect the university fees for a three-year PhD around MYR 65,000 (USD $13,900).
+This could be more or less depending on the institution.

 A variety of funding packages are also available for your studies in Malaysia.
 From scholarships, to financial aid to teaching and research assistantships you have many options for covering the costs incurred in the course of your PhD.

 PhD scholarships in Malaysia

 In order to encourage international talent, there are many scholarships available to help with both tuition fees and living expenses.
 These scholarships may be funded by the Malaysian government, private institutions or the universities themselves.

 It is worth checking with the institution you are applying to for the most up to date list of available scholarships.

 Malaysia International Scholarship (MIS)

 A government-funded initiative to attract talented graduate students to Malaysia.
 This scholarship is open to all international students with excellent academic records including a Masters degree in a field related to the PhD they intend to study.